cinthiafontoura/restaurant104/README.md

 # Restaurant 104

 A responsive website made for a local restaurant based in Dublin, Ireland, where customers can book a table, get in touch, and see the menus before enjoying the delicious food at Restaurant 104.
-The website is a redesign of an older website in WordPress, and the new technologies used are HTML and CSS with Sass and deployed at Hosting Ireland.
+The website is a redesign of an older website in WordPress, and the new technologies used are HTML, CSS with Sass, adn JavaScript and deployed at Hosting Ireland.

 Check the live project at [Restaurant 104](https://restaurant104.ie)

 ## Future Improvements

-- Add burger menu to small sizes
 - Documentation
 - Make the menus interactive
 - Add welcome text to the home